-Profitability ratios are financial measurements that tell you important information about how your business is performing.
+Profitability ratios are financial measurements that tell you crucial information about how your business is performing.
 There are actually several different types of profitability ratios that show you different things about the state of your business finances.
-These include ratios that measure your profit margin against different benchmarks as well as ratios that tell investors what kind of return they can expect from their interest in your company.
-Knowing the profitability ratio definition for each of these types of measurements can help you manage your company’s finances more effectively as well as attract support from investors.
+Knowing the profitability ratio definition for each of these types of measurements can help you manage your company’s finances.
 Here’s what you need to know about how to define profitability ratio, what the different types of ratios are and how you can use them to grow your business, gain a competitive edge and attract investors.

-It will be helpful to start with a generic profitability ratio definition before getting into the details of specific ratios and their equations.
-A profitability ratio is a key performance indicator (KPI) that measures the financial performance of your business.
-Profitability ratios form one category of what accountants, financial analysts and investors refer to as financial ratios or accounting ratios.
+Profitability ratios form just one category of what accountants, financial analysts and investors refer to as financial ratios or accounting ratios.
 Other types of financial ratios measure variables such as:

 - How much cash your company has available to pay its immediate debts (liquidity ratios)

-- How much ability your company has to repay your long-term debt (leverage ratios)
+- Your company’s ability to repay your long-term debt (leverage ratios)

 - How efficiently your company uses financial resources (activity ratios)